 We just need to know, because it tells us when to eat, when to sleep, even when to go to the bathroom.
-It tells us when we need to enter data into clouds, write our next useless Powerpoint presentation, when we need to walk the dog, feed the baby, have the car checked, take the kids to the private math teacher and when to take a nap, in order to forget about time for a few hours.
+It tells us when we need to enter data into clouds, write our next useless Powerpoint presentation, walk the dog, feed the baby, have the car checked, take the kids to the private math teacher and when to take a nap in order to forget about time for a few hours.

 There is one single thing on Earth which makes us nervous: It’s when we do not know the answer to the big question, thanks to the daylight saving time and the mess it creates.
 Nobody ever understands which way to turn the damned clock.
 Is it forward or backward?
 Will we sleep less or more when daylight saving time is being dumped, or when it comes back?

-In case you missed it: The next time change to summer time or daylight saving time will take place a soon as tonight, at 2 a.m..
-At that moment, the time will be set forward by an hour (yes, 2 plus 1 equals 3).
-This applies to the European Union, which by the way has three time zones.
+In case you missed it: The next time change to winter time will take place as soon as this coming weekend, on Sunday, October 27th, 2019.
+At 3:00 a.m., the time will be set back by an hour (yes, 3 minus 1 still equals 2).
+This applies to the European Union, which by the way has three time zones, at least for now.
 Bulgaria and Romania are always one hour ahead.
 The Brits are an hour behind.

-So, let’s look at more facts around the daylight saving mess:
+So, let’s look at some more facts (yawn):

 Nothing.
 They can just eat their hot cakes for breakfast and go back to bed.
-That is because they will already have switched to daylight saving time on March 10th, 2019, three weeks earlier.
+That is because they will be switching back to winter time on November 3rd, 2019, a week later.

 Go surfing and look after their cattle.
 They don’t have to turn clocks like the rest of us, because they chose not to take part in this whole mess.
 The only exception is Navajo Nation, located in Arizona.

 We should just sleep.
-The fact of the matter is that our cell phones and computers will change to daylight saving time automatically (unless you have a 20-year-old PC with Windows 3.1).
+The fact of the matter is that our cell phones and computers will change to winter time automatically, unless you have a 20-year-old PC with Windows 3.1.
 It’s only that ugly and dusty Ikea kitchen clock which has to be set accordingly.
 But that can wait until later on Sunday morning.
 Take our word for it.

 What do Latin Americans, Asians, Africans and Australians do?

-When does the damned daylight saving time start in Europe, and when does it finally end?
+When does next year’s daylight saving time start in Europe, and when does it end?

 Why in the hell do we have daylight saving time in the first place?

 In order to save daylight time.
-We tried saving daylight time in bags.
+We tried to save both daylight and time in bags.
 It did not work.

 Why is there never enough time?